Rationalism (architecture)

 In architecture, Rationalism (razionalismo) is an architectural current which mostly developed from Italy in the 1920s and 1930s.
-Vitruvius had claimed in his work De architectura that architecture is a science that can be comprehended rationally.
+Vitruvius had claimed in his work De architectura that architecture is an art that can be comprehended rationally.
 The formulation was taken up and further developed in the architectural treatises of the Renaissance.
 Eighteenth-century progressive art theory opposed the Baroque use of illusionism with the classic beauty of truth and reason.

 Twentieth-century Rationalism derived less from a special, unified theoretical work than from a common belief that the most varied problems posed by the real world could be resolved by reason.
 In that respect, it represented a reaction to Historicism and a contrast to Art Nouveau and Expressionism.

 The term Rationalism is commonly used to refer to the wider International Style.

 Enlightenment rationalism

 Project for an Isaac Newton memorial by Étienne-Louis Boullée.

 The name Rationalism is retroactively applied to a movement in architecture that came about during the Age of Enlightenment (more specifically, Neoclassicism), arguing that architecture's intellectual base is primarily in science as opposed to reverence for and emulation of archaic traditions and beliefs.
 Rationalist architects, following the philosophy of René Descartes emphasized geometric forms and ideal proportions.

 The French Louis XVI style emerged in the mid-18th century with its roots in the waning interest of the Baroque period.
 The architectural notions of the time gravitated more and more to the belief that reason and natural forms are tied closely together, and that the rationality of science should serve as the basis for where structural members should be placed.
 Towards the end of the 18th century, Jean-Nicolas-Louis Durand, a teacher at the influential École Polytechnique in Paris at the time, argued that architecture in its entirety was based in science.

 Other architectural theorists of the period who advanced rationalist ideas include Abbé Jean-Louis de Cordemoy (1631–1713), the Venetian Carlo Lodoli (1690–1761), Abbé Marc-Antoine Laugier (1713–1769) and Quatremère de Quincy (1755–1849).

 The architecture of Claude Nicholas Ledoux (1736–1806) and Étienne-Louis Boullée (1728–1799) typify Enlightenment rationalism, with their use of pure geometric forms, including spheres, squares, and cylinders.